awsdocs/aws-control-tower-guide/doc_source/sso.md

 When you initially set up AWS Control Tower, only the root user user and any IAM users with the correct permissions can add IAM Identity Center users\.
 However, after end users have been added in the **AWSAccountFactory** group, they can create new IAM Identity Center users from the Account Factory wizard\.
 For more information, see [Provision and manage accounts with Account Factory](account-factory.md)\.

-Your landing zone is set up with a preconfigured directory that helps you manage user identities and single sign\-on, so that your users have federated access across accounts\.
+If you choose the recommended default, AWS Control Tower sets up your landing zone with a preconfigured directory that helps you manage user identities and single sign\-on, so that your users have federated access across accounts\.
 When you set up your landing zone, this default directory is created to contain *user groups* and *permission sets*\.

 **Note**
 You can delegate administration of AWS IAM Identity Center \(successor to AWS Single Sign\-On\) in your organization to an account other than the management account\.
 For more information, see this blog post, entitled, [Getting started with AWS SSO delegated administration](http://aws.amazon.com/blogs/security/getting-started-with-aws-sso-delegated-administration/)